Congratulations! You have a dog and the foresight to plan for its survival during an emergency.

 What to Pack in a Dog Bug Out Bag

 I’ve seen a lot of K9 bug out bag packing lists.
-Since most of these are really generic, I want to go into more detail about supplies and calculating needs.
+Since most of these are generic, I want to go into more detail about supplies and calculating needs.

 Bear in mind that your dog will require extra calories.
-If your bug out plan includes intense hiking, then you’ll need to increase your dog’s calories by 50% to 100%.
+If your bug out plan includes intense hiking, you’ll need to increase your dog’s calories by 50% to 100%.

 Freeze-dried dog kibble is a good solution.
 It provides a lot of calories per weight.
 You can also look for higher-quality dog kibble with a good calorie-to-weight ratio.

 There are lots of options here on Chewy.

 You might also want to include some doggie energy bars in the Bug Out Bag.
 Hunters commonly give these to their dogs for a quick burst of energy.